l-modular representations of p-adic groups SLn(F): maximal simple k-types: Introduction

-Let $F$ be a finite field of characteristic $p$, or a non-archimedean locally compact field whose residue field is of characteristic $p$, and $\textbf{G}$ a connected algebraic reductive group defined over $F$.
-We denote by $\rG$ the group $\textbf{G}(F)$ of the $F$-rational points of $\textbf{G}$, and endow it with the locally pro-finite topology through $F$.
-Let $k$ be an algebraically closed field of characteristic $\ell$ (with $\ell\neq p$).
-In this article, we consider the modulo $\ell$-representations (i.e. $\ell\neq 0$) of $\rG$.
-When $F$ is non-archimedean, all the representations in this article are assumed to be smooth.
+Let $F$ be a non-archimedean locally compact field whose residue field is of characteristic $p$, and $\textbf{A}$ a connected algebraic reductive group defined over $F$.
+We say that $\rA$ is a $p$-adic group, if $\rA$ is the group $\textbf{A}(F)$ of the $F$-rational points of $\textbf{A}$, and we endow it with the locally pro-finite topology through $F$.
+Let $k$ be an algebraically closed field of characteristic $\ell$ with $\ell\neq p$ and $\ell\neq 0$, $W(k)$ the ring of Witt vectors of $k$ and $\cK$ an algebraic closure of the fractional field of $W(k)$ (the characteristic of $\cK$ is equal to $0$).
+We call a $k$-representation of $\rA$ an $\ell$-modular representation.
+In this article, we consider the $\ell$-modular representations, and all representations are assumed to be smooth.
+We denote by $\mathrm{Rep}_k(\rA)$ the category of smooth $k$-representations of $\rA$.

-The theory of modular representations has great similarity with the theory of complex representations, but also has important differences.
-For an example, the condition $\ell\neq p$ ensures the existence of Haar measure on $\rG$ with values in $k$, but the assumption that $\ell\neq 0$ implies that the measure of an open compact subgroup of $\rG$ may be zero.
-On the other hand, the modular representations of an open compact subgroup are not semisimple in general.
-Meanwhile, the notions of cuspidal representations and supercuspidal representations are not equivalent, because there exist cuspidal representations which are not supercuspidal.
-For these reasons, not all the methods used in the case of complex representations can be applied to the case of modular representations.